shzlw/poli/README.md

 [![Build Status](https://travis-ci.org/shzlw/poli.svg?branch=master)](https://travis-ci.org/shzlw/poli)
 [![codecov](https://codecov.io/gh/shzlw/poli/branch/master/graph/badge.svg)](https://codecov.io/gh/shzlw/poli)

 Poli is an easy-to-use SQL reporting application built for SQL lovers.
+Utilize SQL to power your data analysis work and turn data into business insights in minutes.

-## Features
+## Why Poli

-* Self-hosted, easy deployment & setup
+* Self-hosted & easy setup
+  > Platform independent.
+Single JAR file + Single SQLite DB file.
+Run it everywhere.
-* Connect to any database supporting JDBC drivers: PostgreSQL, Oracle, SQL Server, MySQL, Elasticsearch...
+* Connect to any database supporting JDBC drivers
+  > PostgreSQL, Oracle, SQL Server, MySQL, Elasticsearch...
+You name it.
+* SQL editor & schema viewer.
-* No ETLs, no data pipelines, utilize the full power of SQL to build custom data visualization
+  > No ETLs, no generated SQL, polish your own SQL query to transform data.
-* Dynamic SQL with query variables support for charts and filters
-* Rich and flexible styling and customization
+* Rich and flexible styling
+  > Pixel-perfect positioning + Drag'n'Drop support to customize the reports and charts in your own way.
+* Interactive Adhoc report
+  > Utilize the power of dynamic SQL with query variables to connect Filters and Charts.
+* Canned report
+  > Capture the snapshot of historical data.
+Free up space in your own database.
+* User management
+  > Three system level role configurations + Group based report access control.
+* MIT license
+  > Open and free for all usages.
+* Is that all?
-* Interactive reports with auto refresh, drill through, fullscreen, embeds, color themes and more
+  > Auto refresh, drill through, fullscreen, embeds, color themes + more features in development.

 ## What's New (latest v0.6.0)